phaze9/SummerOfCode/Week 2.md

      ```
      ng test
      ```
-   - Make any changes needed to make the test pass
+   - Change what you need to make the test pass
+     - Also modify the title of the test to match what you changed
  - Add an e2e test: Make sure your hero is shown
+   - Open e2e/src/app.e2e-spec.ts
+   - Add a new test below the existing test ''should display welcome message'
+     ```
+     ```
   - Commit and synchronize your changes
  - Format with the UppercasePipe https://angular.io/tutorial/toh-pt1#format-with-the-uppercasepipe
  - Fix your unit test